Classes

 • Historic Campfire

-• (2 hour class – Limited to 3rd through 5th grade schools with less than 125 participants)
+• (2 hour class – Limited for groups less than 75 participants)

 Just for Fun!